bytebase/bytebase.com/content/docs/change-database/schema-editor.md

 title: Schema Editor
 ---

-Schema Editor provides a spreadsheet-like editor to view and edit database structure.
-Users first use the Schema Editor to prepare the schema changes, then those changes will be converted into SQL statements and go through the [change workflow](/docs/change-database/change-workflow).
+**Schema Editor** provides a spreadsheet-like editor to view and edit database structure.
+Users first use the **Schema Editor** to prepare the schema changes, then those changes will be converted into SQL statements and go through the [change workflow](/docs/change-database/change-workflow).

+**Schema Editor** also supports the use of templates for fields and tables.
+Templates can be pre-defined at the workspace level and can be used to save time and ensure consistency when creating new schema entities.
+See [Schema Template](/docs/administration/schema-template) for more details.

 ## How to use